TO THE MEMBERS OF WEST LEISURE RESORTS LIMITED

-We have audited the financial statements of WEST LEISURE RESORTS LIMITED ("theCompany") which comprise the balance sheet: as at 31 March 2019 its statement ofprofit: and loss and statement of cash flows for the year then ended and notes to thefinancial statements including a summary of thesignificant accounting policies and other explanatory information.
+We have audited the financial statements of WEST LEISURE RESORTS LIMITED ("theCompany") which comprise the Balance Sheet as at 31st March 2020 the Statement ofProfit and Loss (including Other Comprehensive Income) the Statement of Changes in Equityand the Statement of Cash Flows for the year ended on that date and a summary of thesignificant accounting policies and other explanatory information.

 Basis for Opinion

-We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Act Our responsibilities under those SAs are furtherdescribed in the Auditor's Responsibilities for theAudit of the Financial Statementssection of our report We are independent of theCompany in accordance with the Code ofEthics issued by the institute of Chartered Accountants of India together with the ethical requirements that arerelevant to our audit of the financial statements under theprovisions of the Act and theRules made thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
-We believe that theaudit evidence we have obtained is sufficient and appropriate to providea basis for our opinion.
+We conducted our audit of the financial statements in accordance with the Standards onAuditing (SAs') specified under section 143(10) of the Act.
+Our responsibilitiesunder those Standards are further described in the Auditor's Responsibilities for theAudit of the Financial Statements section of our report.
+We are independent of theCompany in accordance with the Code of Ethics issued by the Institute of CharteredAccountants of India (ICAI') together with the ethical requirements that arerelevant to our audit of the financial statements under provisions of the Act and theRules made thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the ICAI's Code of Ethics.
+We believe that theaudit evidence we have obtained is sufficient and appropriate to provide a basis for ouropinion on the financial statements.

 Key Audit Matters

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.
-These matterswere addressed in the context of our audit of the financial statements as a whale and informing our opinion thereon and we do not provide a separate opinion on these matters.
+These matterswere addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide a separate opinion on these matters.
 Wehave determined the matters described below to be the key audit matters to be communicatedin our report.

-|the Company's investment portfolio consists of ||Our audit procedures for this area included: |
+|The Company's investment portfolio consists of Non-Current investments. ||Our audit procedures for this area included: |

-|Total investment portfolio of the Company represents 97.38 per cent of the Company's total assets. || We assessed appropriateness of the pricing methodologies with reference to Company's accounting and valuation policy; |
+|Total investment portfolio of the Company represents 93.53 per cent of the Company's total assets. || We assessed appropriateness of the pricing methodologies with reference to Company's accounting and valuation policy; |

-The Company's management and Board of Directors are responsible for the otherinformation.
-The other information comprises the information included in the Company'sAnnual Report but does not include the financial statements and our auditors' reportthere on.
-The Company's Annual Report is expected to be made available to us after thedate of this auditor's report.
+The Company's Board of Directors is responsible for preparation of the otherinformation.
+Other information comprises the information included in the Board's Reportincluding Annexures thereto but does not include the financial statements and ourauditor's report thereon.

 Our opinion on the financial statements does not cover the other information and wewill not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements our responsibility is to readthe other information identified above when it becomes available and in doing soconsider whether the other information is materially inconsistent with the financialstatements or our knowledge obtained in the audit or otherwise appearsto be materially misstated.
+In connection with our audit of the financial statements our responsibility is to readthe other information identified above when it becomes available and in doing soconsider whether the other information is materially inconsistent with the financialstatements or our knowledge obtained during the course of our audit or otherwise appearsto be materially misstated.

-Responsibilities of Management and Those Charged with Governance for the FinancialStatements
+Responsibilities of Management and those charged with Governance for the FinancialStatements

-The Company's management and Board of Directors are responsible for the matters stated in section134(5) of the Act with respect to preparation of these Financial Statements that give atrue and fair view of the financial position financial performance total comprehensiveincome changes in equity and cash flows of the Company in accordance with the Ind AS andother accounting principles generally accepted in India.
-This responsibility also includesmaintenance of adequate accounting record since accordance with provisions of the Act forsafeguarding assets of the Company and for preventing and detecting frauds and otherirregularities; selection and application of appropriate accounting policies; makingjudgments and estimates that are reasonable and prudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring accuracy and completeness of the accounting records relevant to preparation andpresentation of the financial statements that give a true and fair view and are free frommaterial misstatement whether due to fraud or error.
+The Company's Board of Directors are responsible for the matters stated in section134(5) of the Act with respect to preparation of these Financial Statements that give atrue and fair view of the financial position financial performance total comprehensiveincome changes in equity and cash flows of the Company in accordance with the Ind AS andother accounting principles generally accepted in India.
+This responsibility also includesmaintenance of adequate accounting records in accordance with provisions of the Act forsafeguarding assets of the Company and for preventing and detecting frauds and otherirregularities; selection and application of appropriate accounting policies; makingjudgments and estimates that are reasonable and prudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring accuracy and completeness of the accounting records relevant to preparation andpresentation of the financial statements that give a true and fair view and are free frommaterial misstatement whether due to fraud or error.
 In preparing the financialstatements management is responsible for assessing the Company's ability to continue as agoing concern disclosing as applicable matters related to going concern and using thegoing concern basis of accounting unless management either intends to liquidate theCompany or to cease operations or has no realistic alternative but to do so.

-Board of Directors is also responsible for overseeing the Company's financialreporting process.
+The Board of Directors is also responsible for overseeing the Company's financialreporting process.

 Our objectives are to obtain reasonable assurance about whether the financialstatements as a whole are free from material misstatement whether due to fraud or errorand to issue an auditors' report that includes our opinion.
 Reasonable assurance is a highlevel of assurance but is not a guarantee that an audit conducted in accordance with SAswill always detect a material misstatement when it exists.
 Misstatements can arise fromfraud or error and are considered material if individually or in the aggregate theycould reasonably be expected to influence the economic decisions of users taken on thebasis of these financial statements.

 As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional skepticism throughout the audit.
-We also;
+We also:

 Identify and assess the risks of material misstatement of the financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
 The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or override of internal control.